 An administrator for an Adult may provide from the adult’s estate for the needs of a dependant of the Adult.
 However, unless the Tribunal orders otherwise, what is provided must not be more than what is reasonable having regard to all the circumstances and, in particular, the Adult’s financial circumstances.

 To apply for an order in relation to a gift or a donation you must complete and lodge a Form 12 and attach all necessary documents required to support the application.

-An administrator for an adult may enter into a conflict transaction only if the tribunal has authorised the transaction, conflict transactions of that type or conflict transactions generally.
-A conflict transaction is a transaction in which there may be conflict, or which results in conflict between—
+An administrator for an Adult may enter into a conflict transaction only if the Tribunal has authorised the transaction.
+A conflict transaction is a transaction in which there may be conflict, or which results in conflict between:

 - the interests of the administrator or a person in a close personal or business relationship with the administrator; or